ChristianSteger/HORAYZON/README.md

 The dotted lines represent the raw output according to Sæmundsson (1986).
 We keep refraction correction constant for elevation angles smaller than -1.0°.
 ![Alt text](https://github.com/ChristianSteger/Images/blob/master/Atmos_refrac_Saemundsson.png?raw=true "Atmospheric refraction accoring to Sæmundsson (1986)")
 At sea level, we assume an temperature of T<sub>0</sub> = 10° C and an atmospheric pressure of p<sub>0</sub> = 101.0 kPa.
-These quantities are extrapolated to higher elevation with a constant linear temperature lapse rate and the hydrostatic assumption cording to the following two equations
+These quantities are extrapolated to higher elevation with a constant linear temperature lapse rate and the hydrostatic assumption according to the following two equations

 $T(z) = T_{0} - \Gamma \cdot z$<br/>
 $p(z) = p_{0} \cdot \left(\frac{T_{0} - \Gamma \cdot z}{T_{0}}\right)^{\frac{g}{R_{d} \cdot \Gamma}}$